yuja/jj/docs/templates.md

 Any types that can be converted to `Template` can also be `Stringify`.
 Unlike `Template`, color labels are stripped.

+### `StringPattern` type

+_Conversion: `Boolean`: no, `Serialize`: no, `Template`: no_

+These are the exact same as the [String pattern type] in revsets, except that quotes are mandatory.

+Literal strings may be used, which are interpreted as case-sensitive substring matching.

+Currently `StringPattern` values cannot be passed around as values and may only occur directly in the call site they are used in.

+[String pattern type]: revsets.md#string-patterns

 ### `Template` type